 - What levels of access and permissions will be needed for students, teachers, administrators IT staff and guests?

 - How centralized will the management of the network be across the district?

-- Can the IT department implement the Wi-Fi network or are consulting or outside vendors required?
+- Can the IT department implement the Wi-Fi network or are outside vendors required?

 - Is the WLAN architecture sufficient to handle the requirements among schools?